 She walked along, bare-footed and the angry women that escorted her chanted a melancholic song.

-She was not crying but tears were rolling down non-stop through her cheeks, to her jaws, to her neck, down to her upper chest before getting absorbed into the white wrapper tied around her body from chest to knee.
+She was not crying but tears that rolled down her cheeks dripped on her upper chest and were absorbed into the white wrapper tied around her body from chest to knee.

 She admitted silently and blamed herself non-stop.
 But she knew it was all a mistake.
 She didn’t mean to send him to eternal life.